EbbaGronvall/HolidayMorgan/README.md

 ### Validator Testing

 - HTML
-  - No errors were found when passing the code of every page through https://validator.w3.org/nu/
+  - No errors were found when passing the code of every page through W3C validator.
 - CSS
-  - No errors were found when passing the stylesheet through https://jigsaw.w3.org/css-validator/
+  - No errors were found when passing the stylesheet through Jigsaw validator.
 - Accessibility
   - I confirmed my websites accessibility by testing it in Lighthouse.